harrya32/NYC_taxi_price_predictor/README.md

 - Then, run the preprocessing notebookes to clean the raw_data, pickles will be output to the preprocessed_data folder.
 The fix_zones notebook can be run, but the output is already in the preprocessed_data folder
 - Run the data_joining notebook to merge the data together, a pickle will be output for both 2018 and 2019 data with all relevant features
 - The statistical_modelling and geospatial_mapping_and_plotting notebooks can then be run, using the pickles created in the previous step to load in the data.
+- The final report is the file 'NYC_taxi_report'